A New Home for JTA in the Heart of LaVilla

 Introducing Jacksonville’s new regional mobility hub

-The Jacksonville Regional Transportation Center at LaVilla, or JRTC, opens on Monday, May 4, 2020, and will connect customers to Downtown Jacksonville from all areas of the city and the Northeast Florida region.
+The Jacksonville Regional Transportation Center at LaVilla, or JRTC, opened on Monday, May 4, 2020, and connects customers to Downtown Jacksonville from all areas of the city and the Northeast Florida region.

-As Downtown Jacksonville’s main bus transfer facility, the JRTC at LaVilla will bring together JTA bus routes, the First Coast Flyer, the Skyway, regional shuttles, rideshare, paratransit and other shared transportation in a modern and environmentally friendly facility.
+As Downtown Jacksonville’s main bus transfer facility, the JRTC at LaVilla brings together JTA bus routes, the First Coast Flyer, the Skyway, regional shuttles, rideshare, paratransit and other shared transportation in a modern and environmentally friendly facility.